Triangle-Free Modal Graph Theory

 u v Existing edge c TRIANGLE

 The Issue The original formula uses direct connections like \(c \sim x\).
-In triangle-free extensions, this can force a forbidden triangle immediately.
+In triangle-free extensions, this can force a forbidden triangle immediately, breaking the logic.

 Definition: Private-Witness \(\bowtie\) We define \(x \bowtie y\) using a witness \(z\) that connects to only \(x\) and \(y\):